Titus005/python/README.md

-# Python Programs to print different patterns
+# Welcome to Python Programming

+* This repository contains program to do various tasks using python